 It is not quite as hideously arbitrary as it sounds, but it is close.
 The duels against the enemy Servants are both forgiving and tense, as they can be retried and if you do your detective work you can predict their patterns, but the dungeons are frustrating and devoid of tension or fun.
 Death can come without a single faulty play on the player’s side and will result in an unredeemable loss of time.
 You must guess what they are going to do, and though they have patterns, they rotate in ways that you can never truly know.
 Yes, it is possible to fully understand the opponent’s pattern and still lose.

 This cannot be forgiven in a modern video game, even if the game was otherwise fun, interesting, or engaging.
 We forgive Dark Souls for killing us because we knew we could have done better.
 We cannot forgive Fate/Extra, because it is a game we can lose even when we know what we are doing.

 If I was grading Nasu’s story, I would encourage you to read it.
 As long as this game is attached to it, I cannot recommend Fate/Extra.
 I can tell those interested in the enjoyable story that playing on easy will make the game more pleasant, but that is the most damning indictment of the gameplay I could make.

 Fate/Extra was developed by Type-Moon and Image Epoch and published by Aksys Games.
 It is available for the PSP.

 Aevee Bee is a freelance journalist who writes regularly for Gamasutra, as well as the Internet in general.
-You may follow him on Twitter and read his blog for more about the video games.
+You may follow her on Twitter and read her blog for more about the video games.